PIKO EWOODZIE | DURATION: 56 MINUTES

 He addresses whether his qualitative data is generalizable and 'being as reflexive as possible' in documenting his observations.

-Piko talks about his feelings leaving the communities he is studying and how he manages the guilt of 'getting out.'
+He talks about his feelings leaving behind the communities he is studying and how he manages the guilt of 'getting out.'

 He describes growing up in Ghana and how emigrating to the United States informed his approach to studying social life.